Charles2670/Charles2670/README.md

 <h2 align="left">Hi 👋!
-My name is Charles D'souza<br>I am passionate about coding and learning different languages.<br>I am currently diving into AI & ML<br>I do have a project in ML</h2>
+My name is Charles Dsouza<br>I am passionate about coding and learning different languages.<br>I am currently diving into AI & ML<br>I do have a project in ML</h2>

 ###